algorand/pointproofs/SPEC.md

   fn deserialize<R: Read>(reader: &mut R, compressed: bool) -> Result<Self>
   ```
   * Input: a readeble buffer
-  * Input: a flag whether the group elements are expected to be compressed or not; must be false
+  * Input: a flag whether the group elements are expected to be compressed or not; must be true
   * Output: a `Commitment`
+  * Error: compression is false
   * Error: ciphersuite is not supported
   * Error: encoded buffer has a different compressness than specified
   * Error: deserialization fails